joshukraine/ofreport.com/content/articles/2012-07-16-july-newsletter.md

 caption: >
   On May 8, we learned of our unborn child’s terminal genetic illness.
 We learned that our child was a girl on her birthday, June 26.
 The following article was posted to our blog that evening.
 preview: >
-  The July issue of our newsletter, *Overseas Field Report*, is now available.
-This issue includes a reprint of our ["Little One"](/2012/06/little-one/) article, plus updates on <a href="http://cmoproject.org/" target="_blank">CMO 2012</a> and <a title="A Sinner Has Come Home" href="/2012/05/sinner-home/" target="_blank">Vasyl</a>, the man from our English Club who recently got saved.
+  The July issue of our newsletter, Overseas Field Report, is now available.
+This issue includes a reprint of our "Little One" article, plus updates on CMO 2012 and Vasyl, the man from our English Club who recently got saved.
 tags:
 - newsletter
 - cmo